Your Gate to Europe

 2. Proportionality and Impact on Innovation

-While the proposed regulation aims to strike a balance between regulation and innovation, there is a concern about the potential burden it may impose on businesses, particularly small and medium-sized enterprises.
+While the Regulation aims to strike a balance between regulation and innovation, some concerns were expressed about the potential burden it may impose on businesses, particularly small and medium-sized enterprises.
 The requirements and compliance obligations for high-risk AI systems might disproportionately impact smaller organizations, hindering their ability to compete and innovate in the AI market.

 • Article 44: Obligations for high-risk AI systems